 Next, the tour group sampled a French Canadian classic dish, French Onion soup along with a gourmet grilled cheesed sandwich.

 The french onion soup with bread and cheese.

 Our next stop was Om Prana, a vegan bistro and yoga studio that was bustling inside with locals grabbing a smoothie or some of the amazing healthy meal options such as sandwiches and salads.
-Here our tour group got to have an absolutely divine raw avocado lime pie that is topped with shredded coconut.
-This dish was my favorite on the entire tour as the flavor combination was so fresh, and it so happens we were given the recipe in our walking tour guide book so I’m certainly going to making this dish this summer for my friends.
+Here our tour group got to have an absolutely divine raw avocado-lime pie that is topped with shredded coconut.
+This dish was my favourite on the entire tour as the flavour combination was so fresh, and it so happens we were given the recipe in our walking tour guide book so I’m certainly going to making this dish this summer for my friends.

 After a bit of exploring the local garden and Saint-Roch Church that is the largest church in Quebec City, we warmed up for a truly Canadian dish – poutine.
 Chez Ashton is a fast-food chain in Quebec that makes all the food fresh to order.

 Everyone got their own huge serving of poutine to sample.